asanoic/catwalk/README.md

-# catwalk
+# Catwalk

-catwalk is a high-performance and easy-to-use C++ http web framework
+Catwalk is a high-performance and easy-to-use C++ http web framework

-Inspired by Sinatra and Express.js, now simple web framework are now in C++ with high-performance.
+Inspired by Sinatra and Express.js, simple web framework are now in C++ with high-performance.

 the simple hello world server likes